Prashant-Jonny/CS2Decompiler/README.md

 * Go to `User` java source file, And set up the constants
 * Run the project from `User` class

-# More Details?
-You can always use our Github wiki for more details and info about this project

 # Libraries used
 * Slf4j 1.7.12
 * Slf4j-log4j 1.7.12